dada0z/node-webserver/README.md

 ```
 port will be 8080 if not given.

-rootdir can be relative path or absoute path.
+rootdir can be relative path or absolute path.

 todo
 -------